In search of some free letter d worksheets for your kindergarten students or preschoolers?

 This is a great review of tracing and letter d words.

-Do your kindergarten children know what a dingo is?
+Do your kindergarten children know what a diamond is?

 Watching a YouTube video for kids would be a fun thing to add to your letter d activities!